 COUNTRY: Dominican Republic

-Traditionally, such masks were made of paper maché, but in modern times they have been increasingly made of fiberglass molded around a sculpted model.
+Traditionally, such masks were made of paper maché like this one, but in modern times they have been increasingly made of fiberglass molded around a sculpted model.
 This allows crews of paraders to wear similar masks as a group without the need sculpt each mask individually.
 Even so, tremendous work goes into the molding, preparation, painting, and adornment of each mask.
 Frequently the costumes require months of hand-stitching as well.